NickG-Math/Mackey/Doc.md

 This is how box products of chain complexes of free Mackey functors are computed.

 These three ideas dictate our approach:
-We start with the standard chains (the chains for spheres $S^V$ where $V$ is a non-virtual $G$-rep) on the bottom level, and box them to get the bottom levels of chains for any $S^V$ where $V$ is a virtual representation.
+We start with the standard chains (the chains for spheres \f$S^V\f$ where \f$V\f$ is an actual, as opposed to virtual, real \f$G\f$-rep) on the bottom level, and box them to get the bottom level chains for any \f$S^V\f$ where \f$V\f$ is any virtual representation.
-Using the transfer we can get the higher level chains, from which the homology groups in every level are computed separately.
+By transferring we get the higher level chains, from which the homology groups are computed level-wise.
-Generators for these homology groups are lifted to the chain level, where we can compute the transfer/restriction/Weyl group action on them.
-Finally, by reducing to homology, the transfer/restriction/Weyl group action maps are computed on homology.
-This determines the Mackey functor structure of the homology of $S^V$.
+The generators for these homology groups are defined on the chain level, where we can compute the transfer/restriction/Weyl group action on them.
+This means that we can compute the transfer/restriction/Weyl group action maps on homology, thus determining the Mackey functor structure of \f$H_*(S^V)\f$.

 By converting all our differentials to matrices, using equivariant bases throughout, we can reduce our computations to pure linear algebra (over the integers, or other coefficients).